Skip to content

 overall_board

 Notice the two shielded WiFi modules.
 The shields just pop off but you can leave them on.
 In between is an 8-pin chip labeled "54328", a TPS54328 buck regulator.
-The output pins connect to various pins on both Atheros WiFi chips.
+My meter shows that pins 6-7 (Vout) connect to various pins on both Atheros WiFi chips.
 Pin 1 is EN/enable.
 It measures 3.3 volts, and when I connect it directly to ground, it sinks negligible current.

 So that's the mod.
 Connect Pin 1 on the 54328 to anything grounded.
 I used the far side of this nearby capacitor: